dyoder838/my-portfolio/README.md

 # my-portfolio
-this is my portfolio - it is a continuing project to display and promote my web developer skills as I learn and grow.
+This is my portfolio - It is a continuing project to display and promote my web developer skills as I learn and grow.

-my portfolio, thus far, is created primarily using boot strap so that it will be mobile responsive.
+My portfolio, thus far, is created primarily using bootstrap so that it will be mobile responsive.
 I added a custom CSS file to take care of some small style and layout issues.

-I have also become a stickler for using semantic HTML and Semantic hooks wherever possible (bootstrap not included)
+I have also become a stickler for using semantic HTML and Semantic hooks wherever possible (bootstrap not included).

-as of 9/9/2020 it consists of 3 simple pages with an about me section, a contact me page, and a portfolio gallery.
+As of 9/9/2020 it consists of 3 simple pages with an about me section, a contact me page, and a portfolio gallery.

 1) index.html is the About me page:
 ![About Me Page](/Assets/Images/index.html-about-me.PNG)